Cellane/chalk/_posts/2018-03-06-how-to-host-your-site-for-free-using-github-pages.md

 ---
-title: How to host your site for free using GitHub Pages
+title: "How to host your site for free using GitHub Pages"
-description: And not just host, but also set your site up to work on a custom
+description: "And not just host, but also set your site up to work on a custom
     domain and automate deployment using Travis CI.
-Automatic spell and grammar check included!
+Automatic spell and grammar check included!"
-tags: [web]
+tags: [web, jekyll]
 ---

 There's at least a hundred different ways to create your own blog/personal site,